Lifting with the proper skull crusher form can help to reduce or eliminate elbow pain, clicking, and popping during this notorious exercise.

 Free weight skull crushers require considerable stabilization.
 While this means that your joints aren’t forced into fixed positions like they are with machines, this inherent instability leads many lifters to use the incorrect technique, especially when they lift excessively heavy weights.

-If you're experiencing elbow pain from skullcrushers, then the first solution is to ensure that you're using the proper technique.
+If you’re experiencing elbow pain from skullcrushers—or if your tricep is sore—then the first solution is to ensure that you’re using the proper technique.
 Lifting correctly will take tension off your elbows and give your triceps a better workout in the process.